digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The `github-controller` and `github-webhook` pods should be in a `Running` state.
 The `github-controller` pod is responsible with reconciling your `GitHubSource` CRDs.
 The `github-webhook` pod manages webhooks for your GitHub repository, as defined by the GitHubSource CRD.

 Each time you create a GitHubSource resource, a corresponding Knative Service is created as well.
-The Knative Service exposes a public endpoint, and gets registered as a webhook in your GitHub repository by the `github-eventing` component.
+The Knative Service exposes a public endpoint and gets registered as a webhook in your GitHub repository by the `github-eventing` component.
 Then, each time a GitHub event is fired, the Knative Service created by your GitHubSource resource is triggered, and notifies the Tekton EventListener.
 This approach has other benefits, such as letting Knative Serving to take care of creating endpoints for your webhooks, and automatically provide TLS support.

-The following diagram illustrates the setup used in this guide, and all involved components:
+The following diagram illustrates the setup used in this guide and all involved components.

 ![Tekton and Knative GitHubSource Integration](assets/images/tekton_knative_githubsource_overview.png)

 You can also replace the simple delivery mechanism with a complex delivery that uses channels or brokers.
 Then, you can have multiple subscribers responding to all kind of events.
-For example, you can have a dedicated setup where based on the type of event that gets fired, a different Tekton Pipeline is triggered, such as:
+For example, you can have a dedicated setup where, based on the type of event that gets fired, a different Tekton Pipeline is triggered.
+For example:

 - When a PR is opened, a specific subscriber gets notified, and triggers a dedicated pipeline which runs only application tests and thus validates PRs.
 - When code is merged in the `main` (or `development`) branch, another subscriber gets notified, and triggers a dedicated CI/CD pipeline.

-A typical GitHubSource CRD definition looks like below:
+A typical GitHubSource CRD definition looks like the following:

 ```yaml
 apiVersion: sources.knative.dev/v1alpha1